ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Secret management is handled via PSCredential objects; certificate-based MOF encryption is not configured.

 These constraints reflect the scope of the lab environment rather than a production deployment model.

+11. Known Limitations and reflections

+11.1 WinRM Push Failure – Client DSC Application

+During the build process, DSC was attempting to push the compiled MOF file for the Windows 10 client to the client machine so that it could update automatically through remote execution.
+However, a transport issue occurred on the client side.

+The most likely cause was related to WinRM communication or firewall configuration preventing remote DSC push from completing successfully.
+This meant the Domain Controller could compile the client MOF, but could not remotely apply it over the network.

+As a workaround, once the orchestrator completed the build and generated the separate client MOF file, the file was manually copied to the Windows client using a shared folder.
+The configuration was then applied locally on the client using:

+Start-DscConfiguration -Path .\DSC\Outputs -Wait -Verbose -Force

+This allowed the Local Configuration Manager (LCM) on the client to read and enforce the desired state.

+Although remote push did not function, the core architecture remains valid.
+The build successfully demonstrates that:

+A separate MOF file is generated for the client

+Client configuration is modular and independent

+The client can enforce its own desired state using DSC

+In an enterprise environment, WinRM over HTTPS with proper certificate configuration and firewall rules would be implemented to enable secure and automated remote DSC push or pull-based configuration management.

+11.2 PowerShell 7 vs Windows PowerShell 5.1 Compatibility

+During development, it was identified that Windows PowerShell 5.1 runs on the .NET Framework and is the native shell for many Active Directory and DSC resources.
+This became clear when running Pester tests, where certain error messages indicated that some resources were expected to run under a specific PowerShell context.

+When executing AD-related commands such as:

+Get-ADUser

+inside PowerShell 7 (pwsh), the command was not recognised.
+However, running the same command inside Windows PowerShell 5.1 (powershell.exe) worked immediately.

+This behaviour occurs because:

+The ActiveDirectory module is built for Windows PowerShell 5.1

+Some DSC resources depend on .NET Framework-based modules

+PowerShell 7 runs on .NET (Core) and does not fully support all legacy AD modules natively

+As a result, certain Pester validations and DSC-related tasks needed to be executed in Windows PowerShell 5.1, while other tasks could run in PowerShell 7.

+This required awareness of shell context during testing and validation.
+It was concluded that both shells must be used appropriately depending on the resource or module being invoked.

+In an enterprise environment, shell standardisation and module compatibility testing would be implemented to avoid inconsistencies between PowerShell versions.

+11.3 DNS Misconfiguration

+DNS misconfigurations occurred when attempting to join hosts to the domain.
+The internal adapter of the host machines was correctly configured to point to the Domain Controller IPv4 address for DNS resolution.
+However, the NAT adapter was still being prioritised for DNS queries.

+As a result, SRV record lookups such as:

+_ldap._tcp.dc._msdcs.bolton.corp

+were being sent through the NAT interface instead of the internal network.
+Since the Domain Controller operates within the isolated host-only network, the NAT adapter could not resolve these queries.

+This caused failures in:

+Windows domain join

+realm discover bolton.corp on Ubuntu

+SRV record resolution

+The issue was identified after confirming that the internal adapter was correctly configured, but DNS queries were still failing.
+Network inspection revealed that adapter priority was incorrect.

+To resolve the issue:

+The internal NIC was configured with higher priority for DNS resolution

+The Domain Controller IPv4 address was set as the primary DNS server

+The NAT adapter was either deprioritised or prevented from registering in DNS

+This ensured that domain-related queries were resolved internally first.
+If a query was external, it would then be forwarded appropriately through the NAT DNS server.

+In a production environment, DNS resolution would typically be centrally managed via DHCP and controlled network segmentation to avoid interface-priority conflicts.